Welcome! You're not alone here.

 Postpartum Post-Traumatic Stress Disorder (PTSD) |

-Postpartum PTSD is often caused by a traumatic or frightening childbirth or past trauma.
-Symptoms may include flashbacks of the trauma with feelings of anxiety and the need to avoid things related to that event. |
+PTSD is a type of anxiety disorder, often caused by a traumatic or frightening childbirth or past trauma.
+Symptoms may include:

 Postpartum Psychosis |